 Hi!
-I'm Dr. Grant, an Indiana native with over 14 years in the field.
+I'm Dr. Grant (he/him/his), an Indiana native with over 14 years in the field.
 In 2008, I graduated from the University of Indianapolis, an American Psychological Association (APA) accredited clinical psychology doctoral program with an emphasis in health psychology.
 UINDY is a top rated school for PsyD programs.
 This journey started in 2002 and included 4 years of coursework, 3 years of practicum, part-time, providing direct patient care, an oral and written case examination/defense, a dissertation, and a one-year full-time internship.
 While attending UINDY, I specialized in the treatment of adult patients generally in a group practice setting.
 This consisted of individual, couple, and group psychotherapy and psychological assessment.
 Assessment included neuropsychological testing and personality assessment.
 I completed my one year, full-time, internship in New York City at the Fifth Avenue Center for Counseling and Psychotherapy.
 While at the Fifth Avenue Center, I conducted psychoanalytically and psychodynamically informed psychotherapy to individuals and groups.
 Taken together, this journey culminated in my Doctor of Psychology (PsyD) degree.
 To obtain my license, I completed a one-year, full-time, post-doc/fellowship in behavioral medicine at the University of Florida/Shands of Jacksonville in Jacksonville, FL, a Level 1 Trauma Center.
-While at Shands, I worked mainly with brain and spinal cord injury patients and their families as well as any patient throughout the hospital who had a psychological compromise.
+While at Shands, I worked primarily with brain and spinal cord injury patients and their families as well as any patient throughout the hospital who had a psychological compromise.
 I also rotated part-time in the Rainbow Center providing individual and group psychotherapy to HIV/AIDS patients.
-I also had to sit for the national Examination for Professional Practice in Psychology (EPPP) as well as Indiana’s State licensing exam.
+I was required to sit for the national Examination for Professional Practice in Psychology (EPPP) as well as Indiana’s State licensing exam.
 Completing my post-doc and successfully passing these exams, allowed me to become licensed as a Health Service Provider in Psychology (HSPP).
 Hence, why you will see my name written as, Matthew Grant, Psy.D., HSPP.
 To maintain this license, I'm required to obtain 40 hours of Continuing Education Units every 2 years.

 I have also had more extensive and specialized training in working from a cognitive behavior therapy (CBT) perspective.
 From this perspective, we are interested in how our thinking (e.g., how we view ourselves, others and the world) impacts how we feel, which inevitably impacts how we behave.
 When we think healthier, we feel and behave healthier.
 However, this approach is typically used as an adjunct to my more insight-oriented approaches as described above.